amplifiedhq/laravatar/README.md

 ```

 > [!IMPORTANT]
-> If you are using the `gravater` driver, you need to use the email column as the avatar column.
+> If you are using the `gravatar` driver, you need to use the email column as the avatar column.
 If you are using the `dicebear` or `ui-avatars` or `boringavatar` driver, you can use any column as the avatar column, provided that the column is a string column. (e.g. `name`, `email`, `username` etc.)

 > [!WARNING]
 > The `HasAvatar` trait requires you to define the `$avatarColumn` and `$avatarStorageColumn` properties in your model.
 The `$avatarColumn` property is the column that will be used to generate the avatar.
 The `$avatarStorageColumn` property is the column that will be used to store the avatar.